mauvencode/rest-app-back/README.md

 ### Asumptions
 - It is possible to get basic gps data from mobile phone app: latitude, longitude, speed, timestamp.
-- Api security is implemented on higher layers such as api gateway tokens.
+- Api security is implemented on higher layers such as api gateway.

 ### Stack
 - Python 3.10
+- Shapely 1.8 (geo lib)
+- SQLAlchemy 1.4 (python orm)
 - Postgres 12
 - Docker to run as containered app